Hearwindsaying/Colvillea-archive/README.md

  - A easy to use host side API for renderer.

 ## Build
 Building **Colvillea** requires OptiX 6.0 (6.5 is preferred) and CUDA 9.0 or above installed.
 For graphics driver on Windows platform, driver version 436.02 or later is required.
-All NVIDIA GPUs of Compute Capability 3.0 (Kepler) or higher are supported but those with Turing architecture is required to access RTX hardware acceleration.
+All NVIDIA GPUs of Compute Capability 5.0 (Maxwell) or higher are supported but those with Turing architecture is required to access RTX hardware acceleration.

 **Colvillea** currently builds on Windows only using [CMake](http://www.cmake.org/download/) and could be built using MSVC successfully.
 It's recommeded that create a separte directory in the same level folder as src folder.
 Note that you are required to use VS2015 or above targeted for 64-bit as CUDA_HOST_COMPILER in configuration step.
 For better layout to support interactive rendering, please put imgui.ini file to the same directory as colvillea.vcxproj.